Amihaloni/Coding-Challenge---Machine-Learning-Sentiment-Classifier/README.md

     `uvicorn api_server:app --reload`

 4. Your terminal will show :

         INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)

         INFO:     Started reloader process [15196] using WatchFiles

         INFO:     Started server process [16608]

         INFO:     Waiting for application startup.

 5. cntrl + click on the link and you will see a welcome message once the startup process is done.

 6. In order to check the api predict functionality make sure the application return the print tokenizer and model loaded successfully

         Go to the link and add `/docs` it will reditect you to `localhost:8000/docs#/default/predict_sentiment_predict_post`.

         Go to POST section and click on try

         Change the Request body "string" with your own comment and hit execute you will see a prediction shortly.

 ## How to use the API
 Make sure the number 4 step in the above how to run the api is done already.

-1. Using CURL
+1. Using CURL and bash

     ```
     curl -X 'POST' \